jmb12686/raspi-docker-stacks/README.md

-# RaspberryPi Docker Swarm Stcks
+# RaspberryPi Docker Swarm Stacks
 A collection of Docker Stacks that I run on my home Raspberry Pi Docker Swarm cluster.

 ## Setup and Install